 A great video; a follow up to The Story of Stuff.
 The video is more than eight minutes long, so I suspect it’s use is best for those who are already convinced to make a case, rather than sugesting your indifferent friends to watch it.
 The matching site also has other resources, including an annotated… Continue reading “The Story of Bottled Water”

 Hubby and I got back from a trip to Paris and Cologne, and boy did I blow through some plastic.
 I even drank some bottled water — which I’d normally not do — because the available tap options were unclear and I don’t even want to think about plastic table wear.
 But there are a… Continue reading Small good news from vacation plastic-alypse

 My husband and I used to get soup from the Chinese take-out across the street almost every week.
 But we moved last September, and changed our usual mode of eating well before that.
 So how old are those plastic tubs?
 A year, more?
 They’re still fine: no cracks, stains or signs of damage.
 Why?
 A… Continue reading The key to plastic tubs

 I went at Trader Joe’s — a specialty grocery store, for those unfamiliar — a few days ago directly from work , but didn’t have my own bag.
-Since some of the nonwoven cloth bags (read: plastic) at home were beginning to show their age, I went ahead and picked up a large canvas bag… Continue reading Trader Joe’s on the way to the register.
+Since some of the nonwoven cloth bags (read: plastic) at home were beginning to show their age, I went ahead and picked up a large canvas bag… Continue reading Trader Joe’s bag a win on all counts

 I’ve been using reusable grocery bags for years, but not for any reason the hip or fashionable would recognize.
 First, I had no car for long periods in Georgia, and that meant long walk and bus waits to get groceries: overloaded plastic bags cut into your fingers.
 (I also used a backpack to shop.)
 Second,… Continue reading Not all reusable bags are created equal